Develop a close cohesion with all stakeholders of The ImageMaker, Inc.®

-Chart the soft skill most important for Job Seekers, Corporate Employees from a company culture point of view
+Chart the soft skills most important for job candidates, Corporate Employees from a company culture point of view

 Send in their chart for discussion and critique

-Display specific elements of each soft skill chosen and be able to specify the ‘why” behind the choice
+Display specific elements of each soft skills chosen and be able to specify the ‘why” behind the choice

 Discuss 2 case studies of corporate success stories in soft skills training to build company brand